LazyBun/owasp-top10-security/PITCHME.md

 ## How do I fight it?

+- don't accept serialized objects from untrusted sources |
+- use serialization mediums that only permit primitive data types |

+Note:
 The only safe architectural pattern is to not accept serialized objects from untrusted sources or to use serialization mediums that only permit primitive data types.